pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

  row show status
  ```

 - When the new jobs are ready, repeat this cycle until all jobs and the project is completed.
+If all completed, the project is completed sucessfully.
+If not, you may need to rerun some parts.

 2. ### **Option 2 of 2: Submit and and run all the available jobs from specific the part with `row submit --action <part_x_this_does_a_function_y>`:**
  - Run all available `part 1` sections of the project locally with the `submit` command.